 We strive to uphold our high standards of only using conflict-free diamonds and to give our valued customers peace of mind in knowing that they’re making a both socially and environmentally-friendly purchase.

 Another way to ensure we source and sell conflict-free diamonds is through man-made laboratory-created processes.
 Advances in technology have allowed diamonds to be produced under lab conditions that are set to mimic naturally occurring phenomena, where diamonds can be grown in just a few weeks, without harming the earth.
-This technique produces diamonds that are identical in composition to natural diamonds, and can be equally assessed on ratings of carat, cleanliness, cut and colour.
+This technique produces diamonds that are identical in composition to natural diamonds, and can be equally assessed on ratings of carat, cleanliness, cut, and color.

 Given lab-created diamonds are not mined they are very environmentally-friendly and completely conflict-free.
 They do not disturb natural wildlife habitats through deforestation, pollute water sources or the atmosphere, or force local communities to relocate.
 Further, they look exceptional along with being more affordable!

-Lab-created diamonds have the same optical, chemical and physical properties as natural diamonds which can only be distinguished by a skilled gemologist using instruments specifically designed to identify laboratory diamonds.
+Lab-created diamonds have the same optical, chemical, and physical properties as natural diamonds which can only be distinguished by a skilled gemologist using instruments specifically designed to identify laboratory diamonds.

 What’s the Difference between Mined Diamonds and Lab-created Diamonds?